 New York-Presbyterian Hospital (NYP) was formed in the 1998 merger of New York Hospital (affiliated with Cornell University) and Columbia-Presbyterian Hospital.
 NYP has since become one of the largest comprehensive health care facilities in the world and the largest in New York.
 The hospital forms the centerpiece of a federation of top-quality hospitals, specialty institutes, and continuing care centers throughout New York, New Jersey, and Connecticut.
 This provides an expanded referral system, which draws patients from throughout the tri-state area to its flagship academic medical centers.
-NYP has been named part of U.S. News & World Report's Honor Roll for the Best Hospitals in the United States every year for the last 13 years.
-In the 2015-2016 Rankings, NYP was ranked #1 in both New York State and the greater New York area and #7 nationally.
+NYP has been named part of U.S. News & World Report's Honor Roll for the Best Hospitals in the United States every year for the last 14 years.
+In the most recent U.S. News & World Report New York-Presbyterian hospital is ranked #1 in New York State and ranked #5 nationally.

 The two main campuses of NYP are financially and administratively integrated, but the medical schools and general surgery residency programs remain independent institutions.
 Several faculty members and fellows hold joint appointments and teach at both centers.
 However, all activities in the Columbia General Surgery training program occur at facilities associated specifically with CUMC.